Chief of Paediatrics and Co-Medical Director of the Maternal, Newborn and Paediatric Program

 Driving the future of integrated care.
 Partnerships and collaboration are vital to our work and to our pursuit of continuous improvements for our people and patients.
 We are part of the Toronto Region, and our broad partners include North York Toronto Health Partners, our local Ontario Health Team; Ontario Health; the Ministry of Health of Ontario; and City of Toronto.
 We partner with Sinai Health through the Schwartz/Weisman Emergency Medicine Institute, a not-for-profit research, education and health policy institute.
 We have expanded our digital platforms and virtual care to help achieve health and wellness throughout our communities.

 Being an exceptional learning community.
-With a passion for learning and teaching, we provided clinical placements for 1349 learners in 2021-22.
+With a passion for learning and teaching, we provided clinical placements for over 1500 learners in 2022-23.
 We have five on-site Research Chairs guiding us to leverage data and analytics and carry out applied community health research on a provincial, national, and international scale.
 The University of Toronto is a significant partner in our scholarly endeavours.

 Investing in a better tomorrow.
 We are undergoing the largest expansion in our history, with a new, advanced inpatient care tower and a new long-term care home and integrated seniors’ campus of care, across the road from the hospital.
 These are being designed with the guidance of our Patient Experience Partners and our Environmental Sustainability Committee.